-Oxide and sulfide material will be treated in a flotation/cyanidation mill at a rate of approximately 6,000,000 tonnes per year.
+Oxide and sulfide material will be treated in a flotation/cyanidation mill at a rate of approximately 5,000,000 tonnes per year in years 6 through 14 and 1,000,000 tonnes in year 15.
 The ROM material will be fine crushed in a three-stage crushing circuit, with the third-stage being an HPGR.
 The crushed product will then be conveyed to a ball mill grinding circuit.

 The milled sulfide product will be treated in a flotation plant to produce a copper concentrate suitable for sale.
 The flotation tailings and ground oxide material will be thickened, then direct cyanide leached in a cyanidation circuit to dissolve gold, silver and copper.
 The oxide material will bypass the flotation circuit and be processed in the cyanidation circuit after grinding.
-The leached solids will be washed in a countercurrent decantation (CCD) circuit to remove dissolved gold and copper.
+The leached solids will be washed in a countercurrent decantation ("CCD") circuit to remove dissolved gold and copper.
 The dissolved copper and silver will be recovered from the CCD overflow solution in a SART plant as a copper/silver sulphide precipitate.
-Regenerated sodium cyanide from the SART plant will be recycled to the leach circuit.
+Regenerated sodium cyanide from the SART plant will be recovered to the leach circuit.
 Gold remaining in the SART plant barren solution will be recovered in an ADR plant and refined to doré.